 Lead generation is the converting of users, people or prospects into leads.
 If sales are the fire, leads are the fuel.
-On the web, leads come in through the form of content, SEO and SEM, and require nurturing and often several interactions before they can convert to a sale.
+On the web, leads come in through the form of content, SEO and SEM.
+They require nurturing and often several interactions before they can convert to a sale.
 While lead generation is necessary, it comes second.
-What comes first is building the brand, envisioning the audience and attracting them to you, on your website, blog, social media, or your physical location.
+What comes first is building the brand, envisioning the audience and attracting them to you.
+This step takes place typically on your website, blog, social media, or your physical location.

 What is inbound marketing?

-Simply put, inbound marketing is helping potential customers find you, often in the early stages of interest, and ultimately converting that interest into brand preference, leads and revenue.
+Simply put, inbound marketing, vs outbound marketing, is helping potential customers find you, often in the early stages of interest, and ultimately converting that interest into brand preference, leads and revenue.
 As a business, relevant and engaging content is the foundation of your inbound marketing efforts.
 From your email campaigns to your social media efforts, content is the starting point.
 Through it, you can engage, gain trust and drive action.